andrewcrotty/cs496-f22/README.md

 criteria:

 ##### Paper Presentations – 25%
-Each class, a pair of students will present and lead the discussion for the assigned research paper.
-Presentations should be 40-50 minutes long and cover the high-level ideas of the work, key technical details, experimental results, and any relevant background or related work.
+Each class, one student will present and lead the discussion for the assigned research paper.
+Presentations should be about 30 minutes long and cover the high-level ideas of the work, key technical details, experimental results, and any relevant background or related work.
 They should additionally include 3-5 explicit discussion questions for the class, either interspersed throughout